-If you have been hurt in a work-related accident in Goldsboro or elsewhere in North Carolina, you should take these three basic steps to protect your health and your legal rights:
+If you have been hurt in a work-related accident, you should take these three basic steps to protect your health and your legal rights:

 - Get medical treatment as soon as possible.
 Go to the health care provider at your job site or the provider designated by your employer.
 If your employer has not designated a health care provider, you can go to your family doctor or emergency room.
 Make sure to tell the clinic or hospital that your injury was work-related.